yoniamde1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Patience, persistence and perspiration make an unbeatable combination for success | Write a program that prints all possible combinations of single-digit numbers.
 10. Inventing is a combination of brains and materials.
 The more brains you use, the less material you need | Write a program that prints all possible different combinations of two digits.
 11. The success combination in business is: Do what you do better... and: do more of what you do... | Write a program that prints all possible different combinations of three digit
+12. Software is eating the World | Write a program that prints all possible combinations of two two-digit numbers.